floss1138/dbDotCad/README.md

 This creates a totally unique reference for each block within the database.

 Block identifying information will be unique so file revision data is not needed for block attributes.
-Block attribute data (metadata) is independent of the drawing.
+Block attribute data (meta data) is independent of the drawing.
 Block definitions/revisions and tracking drawing changes are handled separately.

 #### FILE NAME V TITLE NAME